CoppeliaSim version history

 For the Windows version of V-REP, switched to Qt 5.6.2, MSVC2015 and 64bit.
-Make sure to desinstall previous V-REP versions explicitely in folders program files (x86)/V-REP3/V-REP_PRO, program files (x86)/V-REP3/V-REP_PRO_EDU and program files (x86)/V-REP3/V-REP_PLAYER: execute V-REP_*_Setup_*.exe in those folders.
+Make sure to desinstall previous V-REP versions explicitly in folders program files (x86)/V-REP3/V-REP_PRO, program files (x86)/V-REP3/V-REP_PRO_EDU and program files (x86)/V-REP3/V-REP_PLAYER: execute V-REP_*_Setup_*.exe in those folders.
 Then remove folder program files (x86)/V-REP3.
 Prior to that you should backup an existing license key.

 The Vortex plugin is now based in the free version of the Vortex engine: Vortex Studio.
 The user will however have to download/install Vortex Studio, and register with CM Labs, in order to enable the vortex plugin for V-REP.

 The Vortex plugin now has the multithreading option turned off by default, since this provides better stability and faster simulation speeds for typical V-REP scenes.
-This can however still be turned on in the dynamics engines general properties.

 Reworked the position dialog and the orientation dialog.